 We've said it before.
 But it's worth repeating.

 Never forget it's called an ePassport for a reason.
-The microcontroller plays an important role in fraud protection.
+The microcontroller plays an essential role in fraud protection.
 Even if the forger does manage to write data in the microcontroller, it will not be signed by the issuing authority's certificate.
-Furthermore,

-How can we help you getting the most of passport security design?
+How can we help you get the most of passport security design?

 At Gemalto, we believe in taking a

 comprehensive approach to security.
 That's why we strive to provide secure, durable and innovative solutions.

 As experts of both documents and related solutions, Gemalto strongly supports the ICAO TRIP (Traveler Identification Program) initiative and shares the vision that there must be a global fight against fraud by securing all the links in the security chain.

 We offer extensive experience and support, enabling our customers to meet their expectations for distinctive documents that are as secure as they are attractive.